+A key principle to highlight here is that most boards function best when they limit themselves to governance.
 Governance is high level: strategy, oversight, accountability.
-Management is the day-to-day operations of a nonprofit.
+By contrast, management is the day-to-day operations of a nonprofit.

 Organizations should also have Officers, typically chosen from among the board members, who are given a higher level of responsibility compared to other board members.
 Initial officers are elected by the board; this vote usually takes place during the organization’s first meeting.
 Much like board members, officers usually serve terms.